January 08, 2018

 Area(s) of Interest: HIPAA Patient Privacy California Physician's Legal Handbook Licensing & Regulatory Issues Patient Care

-On-Call is CMA's online health law library, which contains nearly 5,000 pages of legal information related to the practice of medicine.
+CMA's online health law library contains nearly 5,000 pages of legal information related to the practice of medicine.
 The searchable library contains all the information available in the California Physician's Legal Handbook, an annual publication of CMA's Center for Legal Affairs.

-CMA On-Call documents are available free to members in the Health Law Libraryl.
-Nonmembers can purchase On-Call documents for $2 per page.
+CMA health law library documents are available free to members.
+Nonmembers can purchase documents for $2 per page.